Description

 Using this definition on our asset we see for example:

-• The maximum DrawDown over 5 years of iShares Europe ETF is -36.4 days, which is lower, thus worse compared to the benchmark SPY (-33.7 days) in the same period.
+• Looking at the maximum reduction from previous high of -35.9 days in the last 5 years of iShares Europe ETF, we see it is relatively lower, thus worse in comparison to the benchmark SPY (-33.7 days)

 MaxDuration: